Last Updated on August 4, 2026 by Emma Fajcz | Published: February 20, 2019

 1. Agustarello

-Nothing fancy, nothing innovative, just a small menu and a few wood tables in the dining room.
-That’s all there is at Agustarello, and after 60-some years in Testaccio, that’s all you would want.
+At Agustarello, there’s nothing fancy or innovative; just a small menu and a few wood tables in the dining room.
+After this restaurant’s 60-some years in Testaccio, that’s all you would want.

 Still more of a locals’ place, even as Testaccio becomes increasingly visited by tourists, here Alessandro the chef expertly prepares plates like rigatoni con sugo di coda alla vaccinara (pasta with “tanner-style” oxtail ragù, spiked with pine nuts and warm spice), or cicoria ripassata (bitter green chicory sauteèd in garlic and oil).

-Also a good spot to try some of that slaughterhouse cuisine, like tripe or pajata alla piastra (calf intestines, still stuffed with milk, grilled until crispy on the outside and molten inside).
+Agustarello is also a good spot to try slaughterhouse cuisine, like tripe or pajata alla piastra (calf intestines, still stuffed with milk, grilled until crispy on the outside and molten inside).
 Trust us, it’s really good.

 2. Passi